ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 ClamWin can find and remove infected files.
 However, due to the lack of real-time scanning, it won’t automatically stop a virus upon entry.

-As a free and open-source solution, ClamWin antivirus offers useful functions like manual virus and email scanning.
-However, it lacks premium features like real-time scanning and an integrated firewall.
-If you can’t afford to pay for an antivirus solution, then ClamWin may be worth it.
+As a free and open-source solution, ClamWin antivirus can scan your device but not much else.
+It lacks premium features like real-time scanning and an integrated firewall.
+If you can’t afford to pay for an antivirus solution, there are plenty of other free antivirus programs to use instead, like Bitdefender.

 But for anyone who can squeeze an antivirus subscription into their budget, we recommend a paid antivirus program for more protection.
 If that sounds like you, you may want to check out our guide on the best antivirus software for recommendations on what to look for and which antivirus programs to check out next.